Gaius Julius Caesar

 Marcus Junius Brutus

-Caesar's removal ignited 13 more years of civil war.
-Brutus and Cassius were defeated at the Battle of Philippi (42 BC).
-Mark Antony and Cleopatra were later defeated at the Battle of Actium (31 BC).
-Octavian became Augustus, the first Roman Emperor, establishing the very autocracy the conspirators had sought to prevent.
+Caesar's assassination ignited 13 more years of civil war.
+Brutus and Cassius were defeated at Philippi (42 BC).
+Octavian ultimately defeated Mark Antony and Cleopatra at Actium (31 BC) and became Augustus โ the first Roman Emperor โ establishing the very autocracy the conspirators had sought to prevent.

 "Veni, vidi, vici."